cjddmut/Google-Analytics-For-Unity3D/README.md

 <!---%=description%-->

-UAUnity provides a script interface to logging data for Google's [Universal Analytics](https://developers.google.com/analytics/).
+A scripting interface for Unity3D that allows logging to Google's [Universal Analytics](https://developers.google.com/analytics/).
+Works on all platforms including Web Player.

 <!---%=obtain%-->